mtech00/MLE-24-25/module-2-containerization/README.md

     disaster-tweets
 ```

-- `--rm`: Removes the container after it exits.
+- `--rm`: Removes the container after it stops.

-- `-it`: Interactive mode to view logs.
+- `-it`: Interactive mode to view logs , foreground running rather than background.

 - `-p 127.0.0.1:8888:8888`: Binds Jupyter to localhost (not public).